Alessandro Strumia: Career

 Strumia's research specialization is in physics beyond the Standard Model.
 In 1995, with Riccardo Barbieri and Lawrence J. Hall, he studied flavour and CP violations, present in supersymmetric unified theories even in the absence of any flavour or CP violation in the input for the soft-supersymmetry breaking parameters.

 He is one of the originators of the idea of Minimal Flavor Violation, a proposal to characterize the effects of flavor transitions in new theories of particle physics.
 In 2004, together with Riccardo Barbieri, Alex Pomarol and Riccardo Rattazzi, Alessandro Strumia laid out a conceptually clear and practically useful framework for the analysis of the combined electroweak precision data of the low- and high-energy phases of the LEP experiments.
 After the OPERA experiment reported an observation of neutrinos apparently traveling faster than light, Strumia in collaboration with Gian Giudice and Sergey Sibiryakov showed that superluminal neutrinos would imply some anomalies in the velocities of electrons and muons as a result of quantum-mechanical effects.
 Such anomalies could be already ruled out from existing data on cosmic rays, thus contradicting the OPERA results.

 After the discovery of the Higgs boson, he computed the probability that the Higgs vacuum undergoes quantum tunnelling, finding that the universe is in a critical state which will eventually end in a cosmic collapse.
 He joined the European Organization for Nuclear Research (CERN)'s theory division as a fellow in 2000, and as a member of the CMS Collaboration, he was a credited coauthor on the paper which announced the Higgs boson discovery; his primary affiliation was Estonia's National Institute of Chemical Physics and Biophysics.
 Along with Joseph Lykken and other collaborators, he later proposed the "modified naturalness" hypothesis for the Higgs boson's mass.

 While at CERN in June 2018, Strumia and Riccardo Torre worked on a new set of algorithms with which to evaluate the impact of published scientific research.
 Basing their investigation on PageRank used by Google, they proposed a similar system of ranking scientific papers and authors.
 Researchers had "mixed reaction", suggesting that it would be useful for "lifetime achievement" but possibly subject to "transparency issues".
 The "simplicity" of current methods of evaluation allows for gaming the system.
-The difference in Strumia and Torres' approach is that they include what they describe as "second-generation" and later-generation citations in their algorithms.
+The difference in Strumia and Torre's approach is that they include what they describe as "second-generation" and later-generation citations in their algorithms.
 Therefore, not only the original citations of the work are taken into account, but subsequent citations to derivative material also.
 They named their systems PaperRank and AuthorRank.
 They also proposed a system called CitationCoin to reduce the effect of groups who "inflate" each other citation count.